 What's the scoop on green web hosting?

-Matt Hickman knows that all those websites have to get their power somewhere.
+We know all those websites have to get their power somewhere.

 Mon, Oct 04, 2010 at 10:05 AM

-Q: I recently opened a small, brick and mortar retail business here in Colorado and now that things are up and running without a hitch — knock on wood — we’re looking to expand our web presence beyond a simple Facebook page.
+Q: I recently opened a small, brick-and-mortar retail business here in Colorado and now that things are up and running without a hitch — knock on wood — we’re looking to expand our web presence beyond a simple Facebook page.

 Here’s the thing: I’m not exactly web-savvy.
 My nephew is a web designer so we’ve enlisted him to help out, and during a couple of initial meetings with him he’s mentioned the possibility of using a “green” host for our website.
 I have a basic understanding of what a web host is — a company that rents out web space on a “big computer” that operates 24/7 — but I’m not quite sure how one can be eco-friendly.
 I’d like to go with a green web host once I understand exactly one is.
 Care to fill me in?